 The observatory features one of the world's largest fully wheelchair-accessible public telescopes.
-The main instrument is the Norman Herrett telescope, a 24" Ritchey-Chretien reflector on a computer-controlled fork mount, manufactured by DFM Engineering of Longmont, Colorado, USA.
-The observatory features an elevator to take visitors to its second-story location at the south end of the museum.
-Once there, a wheelchair elevator is available to lift visitors with limited mobility to the observing deck under a six meter (20 foot) motorized dome manufactured by Observa-Dome of Jackson, Mississippi, USA.
-The ARE-125, an optical "periscope" designed by DFM, allows unprecedented access to the telescope for wheelchair bound or limited mobility visitors.
+The main instrument is the Norman Herrett telescope, a 24" Ritchey-Chrétien reflector on a computer-controlled fork mount, manufactured by DFM Engineering of Longmont, Colorado, USA.
+An elevator takes visitors to its second-story location at the south end of the museum.
+Once there, a wheelchair elevator takes visitors with limited mobility to the observing deck under a six-meter (20 foot) motorized dome manufactured by Observa-Dome of Jackson, Mississippi, USA.
+The ARE-125, an optical "periscope" designed by DFM, allows unprecedented access to the telescope for wheelchair-bound or limited-mobility visitors.
 An Apogee Alta E47+ CCD camera is available for imaging, a generous gift of Dick and Jody Shotwell.

 For More Information Contact: